joe-bor/luckys_iris/README.md

 #### How did you come up with this?

 I saw an opportunity to make my life and my coworkers' easier by solving a problem we all faced.

+## Icebox

+- Add reactivity in the front-end (search/sort/filter).
+- create a database for the items/documents
+- refactor backend and follow MVC architecture

 ## Feedback